smith-chem-wisc/StefanPaper/responses.md

 ### 4

 ### 5

 MetaMorpheus is designed to work on machines with 16 GB RAM.
 When a large amount of memory is avaiable, a user is able to select parallel searches which would utilize the avaialble memory efficiently, thus speeding up searches of mulitple files at the same time.

+NOT SURE WHERE TO INCLUDE THIS INFORMATION IN THE DOCUMENT